We have licensed asbestos inspectors to perform complete building material and hazardous material identification. Call with questions.

-Service available St. Paul, Minneapolis area, greater Minnesota, Iowa, Wisconsin, North and South Dakota.
+Service available St. Paul, Denver area, Minneapolis area, greater Minnesota, Iowa, Wisconsin, North and South Dakota.

 Asbestos is a fibrous mineral that has been used in a variety of building construction materials for insulation and as a fire-retardant.
 Because of its fiber strength and heat resistant properties, asbestos has been used for a wide range of manufactured goods, mostly in building materials (roofing shingles, ceiling and floor tiles, paper products, and asbestos cement products), friction products (automobile clutch, brake, and transmission parts), heat-resistant fabrics, packaging, gaskets, and coatings.